briansimiyuj/doctor-appointment-app/README.md

       4. Create a function to reset the form data
          a.
 Set the notes, prescription, diagnosis, follow up date, and isSubmitting states to their initial values

-    #### Modal Body Component

-      1. Create an NotesForm component and mount it on the ModalBody component
-        a.
-Create a ClinicalNotesInput component and mount it on the NotesForm component
-          i.
-Create a TextArea and make it controlled by the notes state ii.
-If the notes state is empty, display a message that says "Clinical notes are required"

-        b.
-Create a DiagnosisInput component and mount it on the NotesForm component
-          i.
-Create a TextArea and make it controlled by the diagnosis state

-        c.
-Create a PrescriptionInput component and mount it on the NotesForm component
-          i.
-Create a TextArea and make it controlled by the prescription state

-        d.
-Create a FollowUpDateInput component and mount it on the NotesForm component
-          i.
-Reuse the DatePicker component and wrap it with DateTimeProvider and DatePickerProvider, and pass the follow up date state as a prop to both providers ii.
-Create a DatePickerWrapper component to bridge the gap between DatePicker's selectedDate and AddNotes context's setFollowUpDate iii.
-Use useEffect to sync selectedDate from DatePicker with setFollowUpDate in AddNotes context iv.
-Convert selectedDate to ISO string format (YYYY-MM-DD) before setting followUpDate state

 ### Settings Context